 Note to the team: there is not a crieterion for soil fertility in the rubric

-6 mutant varieties (Bean, Chickpea, Mungbean, Rice, Sorghum, and Soybean) increased soil fertility compared to their control crops.
+Six mutant varieties (Bean, Chickpea, Mungbean, Rice, Sorghum, and Soybean) increased soil fertility compared to their control crops.
 On average, mutant varieties increased 7% soil fertility in comparison to control crops.
-Figure X below presents the increase in soil fertility of each crop in comparison to its control
+Figure X below presents the increase in soil fertility of each crop in comparison to its control.

 Figure X. Increase in soil fertility, compared to control crops.